 Similar to what is obtainable in Europe and US, wants Nigerian workers to be paid based on actual productivity.

-Part of the manifesto reads: “Resolve the national minimum wage problem by doing away with the extant salary structure and introducing an hourly productivity-based national minimum rate, by which public and private sector employers should pay employees based on their actual productivity.”
+Part of the manifesto reads: “Resolve the national minimum wage problem by abolishing the extant salary structure and introducing an hourly productivity-based national minimum rate, by which public and private sector employers should pay employees based on their actual productivity.”

-This model, as succinctly captured by Kalu Aja, a financial expert, will mean that lady in Kogi can attend a technical college remotely via a fibre optic network, powered 24/7 by a 3MW independent power company, working part-time in a factory exporting chocolate but earn an hourly wage with benefits like student loan and healthcare.
+This model, succinctly captured by Kalu Aja, a financial expert, will mean that a lady in Kogi can attend a technical college remotely via a fibre optic network, powered 24/7 by a 3MW independent power company.
+She can also work part-time in a factory exporting chocolate and earn an hourly wage with benefits like student loans and healthcare.

 Aja added: “This is because hourly wage does not mean you divide monthly wage by the hour.
 It means no more casual labour; instead, you have part-time work”